tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 We contributed two changes to R 3.5.0 that filled these missing pieces, fixing the [`sys.on.exit()`](https://rdrr.io/r/base/sys.parent.html) bug and adding an `after` argument to [`on.exit()`](https://rdrr.io/r/base/on.exit.html) to allow last-in first-out ordering.

 Until now, we haven't been able to leverage these contributions because of our policy of [supporting the current and previous four versions of R](https://www.tidyverse.org/blog/2019/04/r-version-support).
-Now that enough time has passed, it was time for a rewrite! [`withr::defer()`](https://withr.r-lib.org/reference/defer.html), our version of [`on.exit()`](https://rdrr.io/r/base/on.exit.html) that uses better defaults and allows cleaning up resources non-locally (ironically an essential feature for implementing `local_` functions) is now able to be implemented as a simple wrapper around [`on.exit()`](https://rdrr.io/r/base/on.exit.html).
+Now that enough time has passed, it was time for a rewrite!
+Our version of [`base::on.exit()`](https://rdrr.io/r/base/on.exit.html) is [`withr::defer()`](https://withr.r-lib.org/reference/defer.html).
+Along with better default behaviour, [`withr::defer()`](https://withr.r-lib.org/reference/defer.html) allows the clean up of resources non-locally (ironically an essential feature for implementing `local_` functions).
+Given the changes in R 3.5.0, [`withr::defer()`](https://withr.r-lib.org/reference/defer.html) can now be implemented as a simple wrapper around [`on.exit()`](https://rdrr.io/r/base/on.exit.html).

 One benefit of the rewrite is that mixing withr tools and [`on.exit()`](https://rdrr.io/r/base/on.exit.html) in the same function now correctly interleaves cleanup: